 After much preparation including; taking delivery of our motorhome; retiring from our jobs; getting our motorhome ready; packing our belongings; and saying good-bye to family and friends, it was finally time to begin the second chapter of our lives.

-We left New York on Sunday, March 15, 2015.
+We left home on Sunday, March 15, 2015.
 It was a cold day with over 2 feet of snow lingering on the lawn.
-We intended to leave early, around 5:00 AM, but by the time we said good-bye to our three sons and got on the road it was almost 7:00 AM.
+We intended to leave early, around 5:00 AM, but by the time we said good-bye to our family and got on the road it was almost 7:00 AM.
 We wanted to get a good jump on leaving the cold weather behind so we planned our first overnight stop in Ashland, VA.
 The trip was uneventful with the exception of some strong winds blowing the coach around and a minor malfunction of one of our slide-outs.
 We stayed one night at Americamps RV Resort.
 The next morning we moved further south towards our first real destination, the Allegro Club Rally in Orlando, FL.

 We made five stops on the trip to Orlando staying in Ashland VA one night; Four Oaks, NC one night; Myrtle Beach, SC two nights; Charleston, SC two nights and St. Augustine, FL two nights.